n0t4u/manageProject/README.md

 # manageProject

-Simple Python script to create and manage your hacking projects based on templates
+Simple Python script to create and manage your hacking projects :ghost: based on templates

 ## Installation
 ```sh